ppy/osu-elastic-indexer/README.md

 This is used to unset the schema version for testing purposes.

     dotnet run schema clear

+## Changing the alias to a new index

+The index the alias points to can be changed manually:

+    dotnet run alias --schema 1

+will update the index alias to the latest index with schema `1` tag.

 ## Cleaning up closed indices